JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 ### Page Format

-Each Markdown file must contain a header defining its title:
+Each Markdown file must contain a header defining its title using the following notation:

 ```yaml
 [//]: # (title: Contributing to the IntelliJ Platform SDK)